wujiani/Deep_Simulator/README.md

 ### Prerequisites

-To execute this code you just need to install Anaconda or Conda in your system, and create an environment using the *environment.yml* specification provided in the repository.
+To execute this code you just need to install Anaconda or Conda in your system, then execute pip install -r requirements.txt.

 ## Running the script